Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Background Summary

-Age is a critical determinant of TB disease severity~\cite{lee2025global,Rajagopalan2001}.
+Age is a critical determinant of TB disease severity~\cite{lee2025global, Rajagopalan2001}.
 Older individuals are more likely to experience fatal outcomes and may face structural barriers to early diagnosis or continuous treatment~\cite{hopewell2006international, cdc2013tbcurriculum}.
-In South Korea, TB fatalities are heavily concentrated among individuals aged 70 years and older [Fig.~\ref{fig:phi_age_map}(a)], whereas the general population is predominantly concentrated in middle-aged groups, indicating a pronounced mismatch between demographic structure and TB mortality risk that cannot be captured by age-agnostic models.
-However, as mentioned above, due to privacy regulations, Korean public health statistics do not provide TB data that are jointly disaggregated by age and higher-spatial-resolution administrative districts (e.g., specific age groups within specific districts)~\cite{KDCA}.
-While province-level age disaggregation is available at lower spatial resolution, this limitation creates a structural data gap that hinders age-aware spatial analysis and equity assessments at the district level, where policy interventions are typically implemented~\cite{KDCA}.
+However, due to privacy regulations, Korean public health statistics do not provide TB data that are jointly disaggregated by age and higher-spatial-resolution administrative districts~\cite{KDCA}.
+While province-level age disaggregation is available at lower spatial resolution, this limitation creates a structural data gap that hinders age-aware spatial analysis and equity assessments at the district level.

 To address this gap, we reconstruct a district-level, age-disaggregated dataset of TB patients and fatalities spanning 2014 to 2022.
 Our method integrates publicly available province-level age distributions with district-level totals through an upscaling procedure, thereby introducing age resolution while preserving spatial fidelity.
 Because the reconstruction is based solely on aggregated statistics and does not involve individual-level records, it does not increase privacy risks beyond those present in the original data.
-The reconstructed dataset can also be used as a testbed for evaluating age-aware spatial analyses under realistic administrative constraints.
-The full reconstruction pipeline and source code are released alongside the dataset, enabling reproducibility and reuse in spatial epidemiology, healthcare accessibility, and infrastructure optimization studies that require both fine spatial resolution and demographic detail.
+The full reconstruction pipeline and source code are released alongside the dataset, enabling reproducibility and reuse in spatial epidemiology and healthcare accessibility studies.

-Furthermore, hospital accessibility plays a central role in disease outcomes, as effective treatment requires early diagnosis and repeated visits to secondary care facilities over extended periods~\cite{cdc2013tbcurriculum, hopewell2006international, glaziou2015global}.
-Previous optimization studies have shown that increasing hospital density and accessibility is associated with reduced TB fatalities~\cite{lee2020optimizing}.
-These approaches, however, typically assume uniform vulnerability across patients and do not incorporate age-specific fatality risk, despite strong empirical evidence that TB outcomes vary sharply with age.